cemac/sc-git/_episodes/16-supplemental-rstudio.md

 ---
-title: "Supplemental: Using Git from RStudio and other software"
+title: "Supplemental: Using Git from RStudio"
 teaching: 10
 exercises: 0
 questions: